OpenMaine/maineballot/_posts/2023-11-07-Q4_AutoRightRepair.md

 ## Tell me more
 New vehicles would have to use standardized telematics (wireless) diagnostic systems and won't have to provide access to security systems.
-The provision will also give vehicle owners and independent repair shops the right to sue manufacurers that don't comply with the law.[^2]
+The provision will also give vehicle owners and independent repair shops the right to sue manufacturers that don't comply with the law.[^2]

 The requirements for access to diagnostics will depend on the model year of the vehicle: [^2]
 * 2018 or later: Vehicles will be required to have diagnostics that can be accessed using a personal computer.